Ships Watch Amenities

 A pavilion serves as our activity center with Kevlar screens that can cut a gale to barely a breeze, the better to hear and see from the wide-screen TV for those can’t miss sports broadcasts and Monday night movies, complete with fresh popcorn.
 The pavilion also serves as the site for our weekly Saturday “Welcome Back” picnic to give you the chance to catch up with friends and make new ones.
 In summer, the pavilion is ground zero for our kids (of all ages) activities, especially the tie-dying tee shirt and kite-making competitions.

-Our tennis center has also become the “Pickleball” center for the Outer Banks, complete with our mascot, “Mr. Pickle”.
-We have two well-appointed and maintained tennis courts and two pickleball courts for lots of good exercise and social fun.
+We have two well-appointed and maintained tennis and pickleball courts for the private use of our owners, renters and guests all for good exercise and social fun.

 On the sound, we have a 100 yard pier jutting into Currituck Sound.
 The catch of the day could be stripped bass or flounder for those of a mind to “wet a line” and the sunsets on the pier are each like original paintings, with a new variation of clouds and colors every day.
 There is also “crabbing”, by either pot or line, for the famous Blue Crab.
 Easy to catch, easy to cook and so devilishly hard to pick out meat sweeter than a lobster.
 Or, walk down our boat ramp to the grassy shallows and hand dip soft-shell crabs on a full moon.

 For quieter times, there are multiple decks or balconies on each house, where you can join in conversation and play or find that quiet place alone to read or bask in the sun.